 Is there a hierarchy in the children’s book industry?

 If you’re just entering this dog-eat-dog world, think of it like a school.
-A large, grey bugger with high fences and lots of asphalt.
+A large, grey bugger with tall fences and lots of asphalt.

 The picture book creators are kept inside, in a rarefied, humidity-controlled, tastefully decorated sanctuary.
 Busy finger painting.
 Will speak to fairies.
 No one else.

-The junior fiction authors are swinging on the monkey bars.
+The junior fiction authors spend most of their time on the monkey bars.
 Occasionally flash their knickers.
 Known to pull faces.
 At each other.

-The middle fiction authors are in the auditorium, rehearsing Shakespeare and bossing each other around.
+The middle grade authors are in the auditorium, rehearsing Shakespeare and bossing each other around.
 Still believe in unicorns.
 Will deny it.

 The nonfiction authors are in the library, reading Funk and Wagnalls and sucking up to the librarian.
 Begin every sentence with, ‘Did you know…’